conversational-robot/Azhar_bot/README.md

-# Azhar_bot
+# Margot
-Azhar's code in here
+This is the main repository for the Convobot poroject.

+Instructions on how to setup Margot chatbot on your linux can be found in the dir Margot_with_GUI/

-To install the speech generator espeak, run one of the following commands accordingly:
+To install and test the speech generator espeak, run one of the following commands accordingly:

     sudo pacman -Syu espeak

     or

     sudo apt-get install espeak

+a simple demonstration can be found inside the dir espeak/